Pei-Ran-Liu/DesignTwoProportions/README.md

 - 7_GridSearch.R: This R code facilitates **the grid search algorithm** for comparison purposes in measuring run time, showcasing the effectiveness of our proposed method.
 Please be aware that the execution of this approach might take a considerable amount of time.

 ## Simulations Folder
+The names of these three pieces of code correspond to the superiority trial, the noninferiority trial, and the comparison in running time, as discussed in Section 5 of the main paper.
+Please refer to the article for detailed settings of these simulation studies.